 Can quantum entanglement turn this arrow backwards and force entropy to decrease?
 The easiest way to answer that is to consider the amount of information involved.
 The number of possible microstates is closely linked to the amount of information that a system can contain.
 Quantum entanglement certainly reduces it, in that an entangled pair can contain only one bit of information, representing the total quantum state of the pair, rather than the default of one bit per particle making two bits in all.
 But that limitation lasts throughout the life of the entanglement, neither measurement triggers any reduction in the potential to hold information.
 So it does not matter which measurement, the first or the second, is caused by the other since neither will cause a decrease in microstates and the laws of thermodynamics are unaffected.
 It seems that thermodynamics is no barrier after all.

 Quantum retrocausality is here to stay.
 Causality in time is no more (nor less) set in the fabric of the universe than are locality in space, simultaneity, and the separation of space and time.

-* Some physicists still argue for "hidden variable" models in which the quantum state of a particle is always determined but hidden from us until we observe it.
-However any such model must still include nonlocality, for example as the accompanying "pilot wave" of Bohm & Hiley.
+1. Some physicists still argue for "hidden variable" models in which the quantum state of a particle is always determined but hidden from us until we observe it.
+However if it is to agree with experimental results, any such model must still include nonlocality, for example as the accompanying "pilot wave" of Bohm & Hiley.